dfelinto/blender-manual/data_system/scenes.rst

 .. admonition:: Multiple Cameras
    :class: note

    You can have multiple cameras in a scene, used for different shots, and select which one is active when rendering the shot.
-Press [Ctrl + 0] to switch to the camera you wish to use at a point in time.
+Press :kbd:`ctrl-0` to switch to the camera you wish to use at a point in time.